 Greater Rochester After-School Alliance (GRASA)

-GRASA's goal is to strengthen the quality, quantity, and accessibility of out-of-school-time programs in Monroe County for school-age youth through community collaboration.
+GRASA is a volunteer committee of funders, policymakers, researchers, and after-school family and provider representatives.
+Started in 2001, its main goal is to strengthen the quality, quantity, and accessibility of out-of-school-time programs for school-age youth in Monroe County.

 This group, convened by Rochester Area Community Foundation and one of its initiatives, serves as:

 - A central point for information on the needs and strengths of out-of-school-time programs;